 William B. Richardson, Jr. is a West Virginia attorney focusing his practice on a wide range of civil and criminal law matters.
 As a former Assistant Prosecutor for Wood County, Mr. Richardson has an in-depth understanding of the local criminal courts — experience that he uses to defend clients facing a range of misdemeanor and felony charges.

 Mr. Richardson is admitted to practice in the U.S. District Court for the Northern and Southern Districts of West Virginia and the U.S. Court of Appeals for the 4th Circuit.
-His extensive involvement in the local legal community includes serving as a member of the American Association for Justice.
+His extensive involvement in the local legal community includes serving as a former member of the American Association for Justice.
 Mr. Richardson is a former president of both the West Virginia Trial Lawyers Association and the Young Lawyers section of the West Virginia Bar, and was a member of the Ethics Committee of the West Virginia State Bar.
-In addition, he currently serves on the West Virginia State Indigent Defense Commission.
+In addition, he is a former member of the West Virginia State Indigent Defense Commission.